-The results of the regional study will serve as a springboard for member agencies to host their own discussions about the potential for implementing BRT.
-This study and the associated outreach process will give communities a head start in future implementation through an enhanced understanding of BRT opportunities, challenges, and feasibility.
+The results of this study will serve as a springboard for MAG member agencies to begin individual discussions about implementing BRT.
+This study and the associated outreach process will provide member agencies a head start in future implementation through an enhanced understanding of BRT opportunities, challenges, and overall feasibility.

 This document provides an overview of the key features of bus rapid transit.

 This document outlines our vision and goals for a regional bus rapid transit system.

 A list of frequently asked questions about BRT.